banteg/feil-proposal/readme.md

 ## Tests

-Run `brownie test -v` to simulate the migration and see the current outstanding debt and redemption rate.
+Run `brownie test -s` to simulate the migration and see the current outstanding debt and redemption rate.